skhanna95/cmpt733_proj/README.md

 Then we divided `gbc_nopmid_nodoi.csv` into two files `gbcnn_hastitle.csv` and `gbcnn_notitle.csv` based on whether the entity has title.

-For the 170 entitise that has no title, we explored manully and determined to discard them as they has no useful information.
+For the 170 entitise that has no title, we explored manually and determined to discard them as they have no useful information.
 For those that have titles, we used offline dataset `PMC-ids.csv` and APIs offered by NCBI to get its PMID.
 For running this code, you should down load `PMC-ids.csv` using this [link](ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/PMC-ids.csv.gz).